Disordered harmonic chain with random masses and springs: a combinatorial approach: Conclusion

 Finally, let us mention that the fermionic random energy model introduced in paragraph~\ref{subsec:SymmetrizedProducts} has recently attracted attention~\cite{SchHarMajSch18}, with a focus on the distribution of the ground state energy.
 In our paper, we only needed the averaged free energy of the fermions, however it would be interesting to extend the result of \cite{SchHarMajSch18} to finite temperatures and study the fluctuations of the free energy of the $k$ fermions.

 In the paper, we have considered the case of i.i.d. random variables (masses and spring constants).
 The case of correlated disorder has also received attention, for example in Refs.~\cite{Rus02,DeMCouRapLyr03} (see \cite{IzrKroMak12} for a broader perspective on 1D correlated disorder).
+More recently, a nice perturbative formula was obtained \cite{HerMen23} for the Lyapunov exponent, expressed in terms of mass and spring constant correlators~; the formula can however not been used for power law disorder when the second moment of the disorder is infinite.
 It would interesting to make use of our exact solution (\ref{eq:MainRes0},\ref{eq:MainResIntro2}) in this case.